Tegra: Tegra 4

 The Tegra 4 (codenamed "Wayne") was announced on January 6, 2013, and is a SoC with a quad-core CPU, but includes a fifth low-power Cortex A15 companion core which is invisible to the OS and performs background tasks to save power.
 This power-saving configuration is referred to as "variable SMP architecture" and operates like the similar configuration in Tegra 3.

 The GeForce GPU in Tegra 4 is again an evolution of its predecessors.
 However, numerous feature additions and efficiency improvements were implemented.
 The number of processing resources was dramatically increased, and clock rate increased as well.
 In 3D tests, the Tegra 4 GPU is typically several times faster than that of Tegra 3.
-Additionally, the Tegra 4 video processor has full support for hardware decoding and encoding of WebM video (up to 1080p 60Mbit/s @ 60fps).
+Additionally, the Tegra 4 video processor has full support for hardware decoding and encoding of WebM video (up to 1080p 60 Mbit/s @ 60fps).

 Along with Tegra 4, Nvidia also introduced i500, an optional software modem based on Nvidia's acquisition of Icera, which can be reprogrammed to support new network standards.
-It supports category 3 (100Mbit/s) LTE but will later be updated to Category 4 (150Mbit/s).
+It supports category 3 (100 Mbit/s) LTE but will later be updated to Category 4 (150 Mbit/s).